-Hashed Page Tables :
+Hashed Page Tables in Operating System

-In hashed page tables, the virtual page number in the virtual address is hashed into the hash table.
+Hashed Page Tables: In hashed page tables, the virtual page number in the virtual address is hashed into the hash table.
 They are used to handle address spaces higher than 32 bits.
-Each entry in the hash table has a linked list of elements hashed to the same location (to avoid collisions – as we can get the same value of a hash function for different page numbers).
+Each entry in the hash table has a linked list of elements hashing to the same location (to avoid collisions – as we can get the same value of a hash function for different page numbers).
 The hash value is the virtual page number.
 The Virtual Page Number is all the bits that are not a part of the page offset.
 For each element in the hash table, there are three fields –

 - Virtual Page Number (which is the hash value).